React SPA hosting

 Build the app

-Run your production build locally so React, CSS, and assets are bundled into a static output folder.
+Run the production build locally so React, CSS, and assets are bundled into a deployable static folder.

 npm run build